my-hiking-library/main/README.md

 - Does not send HealthKit information to the developer
 - Does not use HealthKit information for advertising, marketing, tracking, or data mining

-Except for the limited Apple Weather request described below, HealthKit-derived information remains on your device.
+Except for the limited Apple location, Maps, and Weather requests described below, HealthKit-derived information remains on your device.

+## Apple Location and Maps Services

+While organizing an imported hike, My Hiking Library may send the hike's starting coordinate directly to Apple's geocoding and Maps services.
+These requests are used only to identify the location where the hike occurred, including a relevant park, forest, preserve, reservation, conservation area, nearest city or town, state or province, and country.

+These requests use the saved workout location, not your current live location.
+The developer does not receive the coordinate or Apple's response.
+The complete GPS workout route remains in the app's local data store and is not submitted as part of these requests.

 ## Apple Weather